evaldez89/banks-transaction-email-reader/README.md

 - [ ] Asociación La Nacional :alarm_clock:
 - [ ] Asociación Noroestana :alarm_clock:

-## The current supported email services are:
+## The current supported email services are

   - Gmail: Using the Google api with readonly permission

-## Known TODO's:
+## Known Major Tasks TODO

   1. When running the main file, one parameter should be the user email to determine which mail service to use
-  1. Rigth now it's only expecting multipart emails (threads) not single messages
+  2. Right now it's only expecting multipart emails (threads) not single messages
-  1. How to hanlde email credentials?
+  3. How to handle email credentials?
-  1. How to handle email authentication token?
+  4. How to handle email authentication token?
-  1. Add Outlook Email service
+  5. Add Outlook Email service
+  6. Add a new Email Service
+     1. Currently only Gmail is supported.
+Stay tunned for instructions on how to add a new service.

-## Known Issues:
+## Known Issues

   - Gmail autentication redirections says it's unsafe

-## How to Execute:
+## How to Execute

   - You, as a developer, need a `credential.json` file provided by Gmail with the `readonly gmail api` activated.
 The file should be placed along side the `main.py` file.
 You can find instructions on how to get it from this [Quickstart Guide](https://developers.google.com/gmail/api/quickstart/python).
 It looks something like this:
   ```json
   {